usaid-cs/yesterday-i-learned/random.md

+- The Chinese version of The Looper has [15 extra minutes of scenes shot in Shanghai](https://www.youtube.com/watch?v=8R-FQTY4KJk).
 - The one (and only one) advantage that MongoDB has over Postgres is [it has a built-in sharding mechanism](https://www.mongodb.com/compare/mongodb-postgresql).
 It is easy to do because MongoDB doesn't have a real schema to enforce.
 [At least they have ACID after v4](https://stackoverflow.com/questions/7149890/what-did-mongodb-not-being-acid-compliant-before-v4-really-mean).
 - To configure your prometheus admin, modify a `prometheus.yml`, and edit which instances (instance names, actually) the admin should poll stats from.
 These instances must each have a prometheus exporter of some sort, that exposes related stats from the server.
 - Pirates don't speak like that.
 [Robert Newton was speaking in Dorset accent](https://www.youtube.com/watch?v=hWWrOtaEVtw), which had the rolled R.